 NYC terror suspect Sayfullo Saipov: Who is he?

-The man suspected of plowing a truck through a crowded bike lane in New York City on Tuesday is 29 years old, from Uzbekistan with a green card, Fox News has confirmed.
+The man suspected of driving a truck down a crowded bike lane in New York City on Tuesday is a 29 years old from Uzbekistan, who is in the United States with a green card.

-Police have identified Sayfullo Saipov as the suspect accused of driving a rented pickup truck into a crowd, killing at least eight people and injuring at least 11 more near the World Trade Center in Lower Manhattan.
+Police have identified Sayfullo Saipov as the suspect accused of driving a rented pickup truck into a crowd, killing at least eight people and injuring 12 more near the World Trade Center in Lower Manhattan.

+Federal prosecutors have charged Saipov with providing material support to a terrorist group and violence and destruction of motor vehicles.

+President Donald Trump called for the death penalty in the case on Twitter Thursday.

 Saipov had worked as an Uber driver in New Jersey, where he was living as recently as this summer.
 Uber confirmed to Fox News that Saipov passed the company's background check for drivers, but was now banned from the company.
 Uber added it has not found any safety reports concerning the terror suspect.